 If you increase the number of history points/averages beyond any of the maximum limits detailed in Table 2-4, the flow computer cannot operate in low power mode and automatically runs in standard power mode.

 2.10.2 Standard Power Mode

-When serial communication is active the flow computer operates in standard power mode.
+When serial communication is active (other than to a remote 4088B MVT) the flow computer operates in standard power mode.
 The unit also uses standard power mode when: